dmerejkowsky/blog/content/post/2016-07-09-a-nasty-mac-virus.md

   or not: the names change, but the user numeric ID is hard-coded and is always 401 ...

-* Using random names from `/usr/share/dict/words` to name things make them really hard to find clues using a search engine.
+* Using random names from `/usr/share/dict/words` to name things make it really hard to find clues using a search engine.
 (And this file is guaranteed to exist on any Mac version!)